pichim/PES_Board/docs/markdown/imu.md

 ### Sensor Fusion

 To achieve sufficient data accuracy, sensor fusion uses specialized algorithms to integrate measurements from multiple sensors of varying types.
-By combining the strengths of different sensors, this process capitalizes on their respective favorable characteristics, culminating in the achievement of the most precise measurements possible.
+By combining the strengths of different sensors, this process capitalizes on their respective favorable characteristics, culminating in achieving the most precise measurements possible.

 A good example to understand the idea of sensor fusion is the estimation of the roll angle using an accelerometer and a gyroscope.